-Erin is a two time Paralympic Champion, three time World Champion, four time European Champion and Guinness World Record Holder.
+Erin is a two time Paralympic Champion, a three time World Champion, four time European Champion and Guinness World Record Holder.

 She is the first Coxswain to ever hold these four titles at any one time.